 BNP Paribas Chinese Unit Fined for Anti-Money Laundering Violations

 The Chinese unit of European banking giant BNP Paribas has been fined 2.7 million yuan ($378.200) for failing to properly verify customer identification and report significant and suspicious transactions by the Chinese central bank.
 AML penalties in China are not limited to this.
 The Chinese Central Bank recently fined China Minsheng Banking Corp.
 23.6 million yuan and China Everbright Bank 18.2 million yuan for failing to ensure AML compliance.
 And, Brokerage Huatai Securities Co.
 Ltd. has been fined 10.1 million yuan for similar AML violations.

 Swedbank AB suffered serious deficiencies in the management of money laundering risk in its Baltic operations.
-Swedish Finansinspektionen (FI) therefore issued a warning to Swedbank AB and also decided to impose an administrative fine of SEK 4 billion.
-Swedish investigation concludes Swedbank AB has major shortcomings in the management of anti-money laundering measures in Baltic subsidiaries
+Therefore, Swedish Finansinspektionen (FI) issued a warning to Swedbank AB and decided to impose an administrative fine of SEK 4 billion.
+Swedish investigation concludes Swedbank AB has major shortcomings in the management of anti-money laundering measures in Baltic subsidiaries.

 Regulators have fined Australian bank Westpac a record of $ 1.3 billion.
-The penalty is a court order issued as a result of more than 23 million charges last year by the financial intelligence agency Austrac.
+The penalty is a court order issued due to more than 23 million charges last year by the financial intelligence agency Austrac.
 Reasons for the penalty include Westpac's violation of AML and CTF rules, failure to implement effective transaction monitoring programs, failure to submit IFTI reports to Austrac, and failure to implement advanced customer due diligence on suspicious transactions.